Let’s get down with a SiteGround review.

 - Adding collaborators and white-label access

-- Transferring a domain
+- Transferring a domain name

 The up-to-date blog posts available on the dashboard are a homerun customer success feature too.